 How do you make money?

-I work as a model with Option Models, and also I collaborate with brands doing product photography and paid sponsorships on Instagram, and I sell my hand designed stickers and art prints HERE.
+I paint and sell one of a kind Denim jackets, have made art books, collaborate with brands doing product photography and paid sponsorships on Instagram, and I sell my hand designed, stickers and art prints HERE.

 what camera do you use?